oroinc/documentation/user/back-office/products/products/index.rst

 Create Your Products
 --------------------

 Next, you can proceed to creating products.
-You can create two types of products in OroCommerce, simple and configurable.
+You can create two types of products in OroCommerce, :term:`simple <Simple Product>` and :term:`configurable <Configurable Product>`.

 Simple products are physical items that exist in a basic, single variation.
 Their qualifiers, such as color or size, cannot be modified meaning customers cannot select the same product with slightly different characteristics.
 Simple products have a unique SKU and serve as ‘building blocks’ for configurable products.